top of page

 **site currently under construction

-The Van Otterloo Lab explores the genetic and molecular mechanisms that shape the vertebrate face, with a focus on craniofacial development.
+The Van Otterloo Lab explores the genetic and molecular mechanisms underlying craniofacial development.

 Over the past decade, the lab has investigated how transcription factors and gene regulatory networks guide the formation of facial structures, particularly through the